Do you have questions regarding GYG? Please check below for some of our most Frequently Asked Questions.

 No, you don't have to be present.
 Most children that attend the Gallatin Gateway School walk across the street to the Gallatin Gateway Community Center after school to attend.
 Your child does need to have a permission slip filled out by a parent or legal guardian to attend, however.
 Slips can be filled out online prior to Once-a-Month Club.
 Paper copies are also available at the front desk of the Gallatin Gateway School.

 Where does GYG meet?

 Once-a-Month Club and Board of Director meetings take place at the Gallatin Gateway Community Center.
 The Community Center is also the base for summer camps.

 What age/grade does my child need to be in to participate in GYG programs?

 Once-a-Month Club is for students in grades K-5.
 Middle school mentors in grades 6-8 also help out.
 There is also a summer camp for kids in grades 1-5 and a Junior Leadership camp for students in grades 6-8.

 How does GYG support itself?

-GYG is a non-profit organization that is primarily funded through grants from the Turner Foundation.
+GYG is a non-profit organization that is primarily funded through grants from community foundations and entities.
 Additionally, fundraising events and local business sponsors support the organization throughout the year.

 When are summer camps held and what are some of the activities?